kidscancode/godot_recipes/src/content/_index.md

 #### Beginners

-If you're new to game development, start with the [Basics section](/godot_lessons/basics/).
+If you're new to game development, start with the ["Godot 101: Basics" section](/godot_lessons/basics/).
 There you'll find an introduction to the Godot application, and a step-by-step guide to creating your first project.
+There is a lot of material to absorb here.
+Don't feel discouraged if you feel you don't get it at first.
+Repetition is the key to learning complex topics; the more you work with Godot's features, the more familiar and _easy_ they will start to feel.

 {{% notice info %}}
 It's assumed that you have at least some general programming experience.
 If you're